 The CAA uses the terms and definitions in the continuum key as follows:

 Applicant and candidate programs must use the Standards Compliance Continuum [PDF] to guide their preparation and documentation.
 Programs are expected to demonstrate, at a minimum, the designated level of development outlined in the compliance continuum.
 The CAA will apply the same continuum and compliance schedule for its review and actions on a program’s candidacy application and annual progress reports.
 For example, decisions to award candidacy to an applicant program will be based on the expectations listed in the column, “CAA’s award of candidacy.”

 When the CAA grants accreditation or candidacy status to an entry-level graduate education program, accreditation status applies only for the conditions that existed at the time of the CAA’s action.
-As of January 1, 2020, programs in candidacy are not eligible to seek approval of substantive changes while the program holds candidacy status.
+Programs in candidacy are not eligible to seek approval of substantive changes while the program holds candidacy status.
 Minor changes within the program may take place, which are routinely reported in an annual progress report, and which are part of a healthy educational process and result from ongoing self-assessment and continuous improvement.

-However, candidacy programs may not modify their program to add a distance education component, add a satellite or branch campus, or engage in a contractual arrangement with an entity other than an institution of higher education, such as a speech/language/hearing center or other business, in accordance with the CAA’s policy on substantive changes during the candidacy term.
-See the full policy and related procedures in the Chapter X. J. Seeking Approval of Substantive Changes in the Accreditation Handbook.
+Candidacy programs may not, however, modify their program to add a distance education component, add a satellite or branch campus, or engage in a contractual arrangement with an entity other than an institution of higher education, such as a speech/language/hearing center or other business, in accordance with the CAA’s policy on substantive changes during the candidacy term.
+See the full policy and related procedures in Chapter X. J. Seeking Approval of Substantive Changes in the Accreditation Handbook.